regensa18/AdvProg2018/README.md

     - Always choose latest commit from `upstream` when fixing merge conflict(s)
-3. Do not forget to commit your merged `master` branch and push it to your own `master` branch at GitLab repository
+3. Do not forget to commit your merged `master` branch and push it to your own `master` branch at your GitLab project's repository
     - Use Git command: `git push origin master`

 Working on a tutorial problem set: